JerjisN/Divar_telegram_notifier/README.md

     ```bash
     python divar_telegram_notifier.py
     ```
+4. After running the script, open your web browser and visit the following link to search for car advertisements in your city:

+    [Divar Car Advertisements](https://divar.ir/v8/web-search/[Your City]/car/renault/pars/....

 The script will check for new ads every 5 seconds and send notifications to your Telegram chat for any new ads found.